FontoXML/dita-example-editor/README.md

 # dita-example-editor

-> This is an example editor configuration for DITA 1.3 element support in FontoXML.
+> This is an example editor configuration for DITA 1.3 element support in Fonto.
 The code in this repository is for educational purposes.
-FontoXML does not provide any warranty with regards to feature-completeness or stability of this package.
+Fonto does not provide any warranty with regards to feature-completeness or stability of this package.
 Please see the license file for more information.

 The proprietary code in `platform/` and `tools/` is not included with this repository.
 Please use the [FontoXML development tools](https://www.npmjs.com/package/@fontoxml/fontoxml-development-tools) to perform an SDK upgrade in order to download this code.
 See also the install instructions.

-This FontoXML editor uses [bower](https://bower.io) to install element configuration for the different XSD modules in [the schema](https://github.com/fontoxml/dita-example-schema-bundle) that is used for this editor.
+This Fonto editor uses [bower](https://bower.io) to install element configuration for the different XSD modules in [the schema](https://github.com/fontoxml/dita-example-schema-bundle) that is used for this editor.